twisted/treq/docs/howto.rst

 Cookies can be set by passing a ``dict`` or ``cookielib.CookieJar`` instance via the ``cookies`` keyword argument.
-Later cookies set by the server can be retrieved using the :py:func:`treq.cookies` function.
+Later cookies set by the server can be retrieved using the :py:meth:`~treq.response.Response.cookies` method of the response.

-The the object returned by :py:func:`treq.cookies` supports the same key/value access as `requests cookies <http://requests.readthedocs.org/en/latest/user/quickstart/#cookies>`_
+The the object returned by :py:meth:`~treq.Response.cookies` supports the same key/value access as `requests cookies <http://requests.readthedocs.org/en/latest/user/quickstart/#cookies>`_

 .. literalinclude:: examples/using_cookies.py